legal handbook to starting a running a small business

 A small business lawyer can address your legal risks, tax implications, contracts, copyrights, trademarks, and real estate concerns.

 For instance, nearly 60% of Pennsylvania townships and boroughs have zoning ordinances dictating permitted use.
-So, your small business in Bucks, Delaware, or Montgomery County likely has different requirements than others across the state.
+So, your small business in Bucks, Delaware, Montgomery, Philadelphia County likely has different requirements than others across the state.

 Moreover, the Pennsylvania Uniform Construction Code (UCC) mandates a statewide building code that more than 90% of the Commonwealth's municipal corporations enforce.